-Non-ECC has byte-wise write capability but no provision for protecting data integrity in the DRAM array.
+Non-ECC has byte-wise write capability but no provision for protecting data integrity in the memory module array.
 EC-Only data errors are detected but not corrected.
 ECC with hardware scrubbing allows a detection of single-bit and multiple-bit errors and recovery of single-bit errors.
-(See section III for more information on DRAM memory modules.)
+(See 2.
+System Memory, section III for more information on memory modules.)